E314c/e314c.github.io/presentations/teaching-security/README.md

 ### 7. Recon - The social side
-A quick review of the kinda of personal information one can glean about a target from opensource locations.
+A quick review of the kind of personal information one can glean about a target from opensource locations.
 This information may provide the grounds for a spear phising campaign.

+### 8. Active and Vulnerability Scanning
+Active scanning will actually contact the target's infrastructure, which can give you access to more technical information, but also more likely to be detected.
+The talk goes through some use of some common tools, like nmap and sqlmap.

+### 9. Popping Shells and shellcode
+A quick introduction to shellcode, what it is and how you can write your own.

+### 10. Buffer Overflows
+Discusses the anatomy of a buffer overflow flaw, how it's exploited and possible remedies.
+It also discusses some of the standard variants and a breif description of Return-Oriented-Programming.

 ## Expanding your learning:
 ### Exploit Development - Sam Bowne